rlawhdals/Bayes_CNN/README.md

   - `ergm` 4.6.0
   - `potts` 0.5.11

-# 1. First-Stage Kernel Construction and Our Algorithms
+# 1. Our Algorithms

-- `kernel.cpp` : C++ functions used to construct the kernels and our algorithms.
+- `da_avm.cpp` : C++ functions used to construct our algorithms including First-stage kernel constructions.

 # 2. Applications with DA-AVM Algorithms